cloudmaven/documentation/pages/aws/aws_cost_notification_system.md

 import datetime
 import urllib

-# kilroy mod: Customize the start notification message if desired
-print('kilroy says: starting kilroy_burn_lambda')

-# check if today is Sunday (day 6 indexing from 0)
-#   If so return True.
-Intent: A weekly cost summary will be added to the report
-def IncludeWeeklySummary(): return datetime.datetime.utcnow().weekday() == 6
+# search tag 'kilroy mod': The following diagnostic should reflect your idea of a label for this lambda function
+# Look in the Monitoring tab to find the log where this and other print messages appear
+print('kilroy cost burn lambda starting')

 ### choose which file(s) to parse
 '''
-    Pick up the most recently updated file;
+    Pick up the most recently updated file kilroy there is some broken logic here: Which files based on day of month and time-ago range should be fixed to reflect an arbitrary time range
-    Since the cost info of the first day of a month might appear in the cost file of prior month: for weekly summary two files will be included.
 '''
 def FilePicker(contents_list):
     file_list, update_dt = [], []